aspose-slides/Aspose.Slides-Products/slides/cpp/conversion/potm-to-odp/_index.md

     {{% blocks/products/pf/agp/content h2="C++ Presentation Manipulation Library" %}}

  Aspose.Slides API can be used to read, write, manipulate and convert Microsoft PowerPoint documents to PDF, XPS, HTML, TIFF, ODP and various other formats.
 One can create new files from scratch and save those in the relevant supported formats.
-Aspose.Slides is a standalone API for creating, parsing or manipulating presentations, slides and elements and it does not depend on any software like Microsoft or OpenOffice. вЂЋ
+Aspose.Slides is a standalone API for creating, parsing or manipulating presentations, slides and elements and it does not depend on any software like Microsoft or OpenOffice. ‎